pconrad/AwesomeExams/README.md

 # The Directories

+* 'html' contains html files for a very basic user interface for debugging the Project Awesome question generating modules.
+* 'js' contains the JavaScript files that form the core Project Awesome functionality in its current state
+* 'LICENSE' self-explanatory
+* 'purl' subdirectory for the purl submodule (its own repo), a separate project that provides access to URL parameters
+* 'README.md' the file you are now reading
+* 'test' subdirectory with HTML and js for supporting testing.
+* 'latex
+* 'node.js
+* 'quiz.json
+* 'schema.json

+# More detail on each directory

 * `html` contains these html files:
  * `quiz.html` which is an html file that gets "called" from start.html, or startAdvanced.html with URL params to generate a quiz.
  * `start.html` which is a simple UI (lousy) from which a quiz can be generated